Transportation

 Roadway Enhancements

-IDS is providing engineering solutions to address pavement adequacy, corridor safety, and ADA accessibility to the extent feasible for two large roadway rehabilitation projects in Carson, California.
-Key takeaways from past projects aided the design development process, addressing concerns raised by businesses, residents, and stakeholders, maximizing public awareness and support for these successful enhancements.
+IDS is providing engineering solutions focused on pavement adequacy, corridor safety, and ADA accessibility for two significant roadway rehabilitation projects in Carson, California.
+Drawing on lessons learned from previous projects, IDS has addressed community concerns from businesses, residents, and stakeholders—maximizing public awareness and support to successfully deliver these vital improvements.

 Avalon Blvd.
-Street Improvement for 223rd Street to Lomita Boulevard
+Street Improvement (223rd Street to Lomita Boulevard)

 Wilmington Ave.
-Street Improvement from Lomita Boulevard to 223rd Street
+Street Improvement (Lomita Boulevard to 223rd Street)

 SERVICES PROVIDED: